Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 c.
 Run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the configuration files.

 ### 15b.
 Systemd-Boot.
 (Requires manual entries/Hard Mode)
 a.
-Re-run `ls /sys/firmware/efi/efivars` to check if the efi firmware is mounted and installed.<br>
+Run `ls /sys/firmware/efi/efivars` to verify if the efi firmware is mounted and installed.<br>
 b.
 Run `bootctl install` to inject and install Systemd-Boot to your system.<br>
 c.
 Run `systemctl enable systemd-boot-update.service` to enable the updater script.<br>
 d.
 Run `nano /boot/loader/entries/arch.conf` and add the following lines.